Speech-Interaction-Technology-Aalto-U/itsp/Evaluation/Subjective_quality_evaluation.md

     Anchor](https://en.wikipedia.org/wiki/MUSHRA), defined by
     [ITU-R](https://en.wikipedia.org/wiki/ITU-R "ITU-R") recommendation
     [BS.1534-3](https://www.itu.int/rec/R-REC-BS.1534/en).
 It offers
-    direct comparison of multiple target samples, with a reference signal, hidden reference and anchor.
+    a direct comparison of multiple target samples, with a reference signal, hidden reference, and anchor.
 Users can switch between samples on the fly and many interfaces also allow looping short segments of the signal.
     Each sample is rated on an integer scale 1-100.